-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-- (A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress.
+Stalking means engaging in a course of conduct directed at a specific person knowing or consciously disregarding a substantial and unjustifiable risk that the course of conduct would cause a reasonable person to--(A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress.

-Support Person refers to an individual selected by a Party to accompany the Party to all meetings and interviews to provide support for the Party throughout the Title IX Process; Support Persons may not directly participate in the Title IX Process unless also serving as a Party's Advisor.
+Support Person refers to an individual selected by a Party to accompany the Party to all meetings and interviews to provide support for the Party throughout the Title IX Process; Support Persons may not directly participate in the Title IX hearing unless also serving as a Party's Advisor.